sofiwolfes/Election_Analysis/README.md

 - Winning Percentage: 73.8%

 *To the election commission:*
--Given the above results, Diana DeGette is the official winner of the elections.- -Note that the county of Arapahoe is the county that had the least amount of votes, and Denver the one with most votes with a big difference to the other two.-
+Given the above results, Diana DeGette is the official winner of the elections.
+Note that the county of Arapahoe is the county that had the least amount of votes, and Denver the one with most votes with a big difference to the other two.

 ### Election Analysis Results as displayed in the Command Line: